Iran Carpet Tour | Persian Rugs and Beyond

 Some of the main reasons that Iranian carpets are more popular than the carpets of the other countries are their richness of color, variety of impressive artistic patterns, and quality of design.

 Let’s Go Iran team has many professional experts in all cities in Iran.
 During your carpet tour in each city, our expert will accompany you, explain all information you need to know about the Iranian carpets, their history, and their style.

-Now, please have a look at the below itinerary, it is arranged specially for those who would like to get to know more Iranian carpets.
+Now, please have a look at the itinerary, it is arranged specially for those who would like to get to know more about Iranian carpets.
 Please do not hesitate to ask us if you have more questions regarding this package, we are always there for you.

 Day 1: Arrival Day